 In the next hour, she explained to them that a week ago, her husband had woken in the middle of night and taken a stroll through the gardens, only to find a wakened corpse slowly dragging its feet through his precious flowerbeds.
-Since then not a night had gone by without them hearing or seeing another, and villagers had come every day to complain of such sightings and ask for cultivators to be called.
+Since then, not a night had gone by without them hearing or seeing another, and villagers had come every day to complain of such sightings and ask for cultivators to be called.
 Parents were too scared to allow their children outside even during the day, and wandering merchants had started avoiding the village in precaution.

 “That’s odd,” Lan Sizhui murmured.
 “The corpses you describe seem weak.
 They shouldn’t be able to walk in broad daylight.”

 “But they are,” Madam Mo replied, fanning herself theatrically.
 “Dreadful, I told you.
-Travelers have started avoiding the roads here, you know.”
+We haven’t seen a traveler in days.”

 Madam Mo shook her head.
-When she answered, it was to Lan Sizhui: “There has been nothing of the sort.
+When she answered, her words were addressed to Sizhui.
+“There has been nothing of the sort.
 We’re a quiet little town, not one of your great cities.
 Nothing unusual ever happens here.”

-She spoke some more—about her fear, about how worried she was for her son and husband, about her good-for-nothing servants who refused to venture to the farthest fields to work.
+She spoke some more—about her fear, about how worried she was for her son and husband.
+She harshly commented that her good-for-nothing servants now refused to venture to the farthest fields to work.
 What few of those servants were present in the room lowered their heads, mouths twisted with resentment, and Lan Sizhui found his opinion of Madam Mo plummeting some more.

 Do not judge what you do not know, he tried to tell himself.
 Hanguang-Jun’s voice was easy enough to recreate at the crook of his ear: Gauge a person not by their looks or status, but by their character.

 In looks as in character, however, Madam Mo failed to make him feel more than very professional concern.
-The sideways glances she kept giving Lan Jingyi even as she refused to address him did not help.
+The sideways glances she kept giving Lan Jingyi, even as she refused to speak directly to him, did not help.

-Minutes later the talk had turned to entirely different things.
+Minutes later, the talk had turned to entirely different things.
 Madam Mo praised Lan Sizhui extensively, commenting on his looks and manners in a way that made the small of his back shiver.
-“My son could have become a cultivator, you know,” she cooed, still playing with her embroidered fan as if the weather warranted any sort of heat.
+“My son could have become a cultivator, you know,” she cooed, still playing with her embroidered fan as if the weather warranted the use of it.
 “People from Lanling came… well, that was in the past, but he made a very good impression.
 Say, do you think you could take him with—”

-Lan Sizhui had prepared his refusal before she was done voicing the question in full, but he needn’t have, for loud noise came to them from the other side of the mansion.
+Lan Sizhui had prepared his refusal before she was done voicing the question in full, but he needn’t have, for loud noises came to them from the other side of the mansion.